arcdocs/arcdocs.github.io/book/software/applications/ansys/rsm.md

 #### File Management tab

-Select External mechanism for file transfer (SCP, Custom) Set the Staging directory path to where you want to store these files on ARC.
+Select External mechanism for file transfer (SCP via SSH) Set the Staging directory path to where you want to store these files on ARC.
 For example, /nobackup/alice/ansys-rsm